ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export/index.md

 The grid data can be exported to Excel using Open Office XML format (xlsx).
 The export can be initiated with with an API call or by using the right-click context menu on the Grid.

+## Exporting to Excel

+The following example has the default settings for exporting the grid data to Excel format.

+Note the following:

+- The column grouping is **NOT** exported.
+- Filtered rows are not included in the export.
+- The sort order is maintained in the export.
+- The order of the columns is maintained in the export.
+- Only visible columns are exported.
+- Value getters are used to work out the value to export (the 'Group' col in the example below uses a value getter to take the first letter of the country name).

+<grid-example title='Default Excel Export' name='excel-default-export' type='generated' options='{ "enterprise": true, "exampleHeight": 600 }'></grid-example>

 ## What Gets Exported

 The same data that is in the grid gets exported, but none of the GUI representation of the data will be.
 What this means is: